LukeZielinski/ecosystem-infra-rotation/docs/blocked-export.md

 Usually this is caused by failing Travis checks.
 Read the Travis logs to understand the failure.

 A common cause of failure is that [when many tests are affected, Travis jobs will time out](https://github.com/web-platform-tests/wpt/issues/7660).
 The timeout is at around 50 minutes.
 When this happens, the PR has to be force merged.
-Link to [#7660](https://github.com/web-platform-tests/wpt/issues/7660) in a comment and ask @foolip or @Hexcles to merge the PR.
+Link to [#7660](https://github.com/web-platform-tests/wpt/issues/7660) in a comment and ask @stephenmcgruer or @Hexcles to merge the PR.

 If the test is flaky, try to reproduce the flakiness locally and if necessary ask the original CL author for help.